Three Questions Every Business Owner Must Answer

 The first question, is “How much do I need to sell my business for?”
 In other words, business owners must know how much money they will need in retirement to be financially independent.
-Answering this question requires both an understanding of the owner’s annual expenses as well as how much wealth they’ll need to cover these expenses throughout
+Answering this question requires both an understanding of the owner’s annual expenses as well as how much wealth they’ll need to cover these expenses throughout their retirement.

 Many years ago, I met an owner who netted enough from the sale of his business so that his family could comfortably spend about $100,000 per year for the rest of their life.
 The problem was that his family was accustomed to spending about three times that amount each year.
 Unfortunately, this entrepreneur’s advisors didn’t realize this before the transaction was finalized, and as a result, the owner spent the next decade starting another business to close this gap.

 Spending often changes when a business owner retires, but it is ill-advised to assume spending will dramatically decrease.
 Being successful requires business owners to do the math and fully understand what their annual spending needs really are, including travel, taxes, lifetime goals such as a second home, and even inflation.
 Once these amounts are clear, they’ll need to calculate the amount of investment assets they’ll require to support this lifestyle.
 This process can be complicated and including a skilled financial planner in this conversation is a wise decision.